bridge-core/docs/docs/extensions/scripts/fs.md

 ### loadFileHandleAsDataUrl

-TODO

-Read a file by its FileHandle as a URL
+Read a file by its file handle as a URL.

-- Signature: `loadFileHandleAsDataUrl(fileHandle)`
+- Signature: `loadFileHandleAsDataUrl(fileHandle: AnyFileHandle)`
 - Returns: `Promise<string>`

 ```js